Stakeholder Organizations

 Interpreter Stakeholders are organizations recognized as representing professional ASL and/or LSQ sign language interpreters’ interests.
 Interpreter stakeholders have 2 Permanent Invitee (PI) representatives on CAV’s Board.
 Registered Stakeholders vote for two representatives, one ASL PI and one LSQ PI.
 Permanent Invitees participate in discussions and influence decision making, but they do not have voting rights.

-- Association of Visual Language Interpreters of New Brunswick (AVLI-NB)
+- Association of Visual Language Interpreters of New Brunswick (AVLINB)

-- Manitoba Association of Visual Language Interpreters
+- Manitoba Association of Visual Language Interpreters (MAVLI)

 - Maritime Association of Professional Sign Language Interpreters (MAPSLI)